 Be informed that raw magnification is not everything.
 It’s not useful to excessively magnify the image created by a telescope’s primary lens or mirror as that will hardly turn a dim celestial object dimmer and a bright object blurry.
 It’s like how if you magnify a digital image too much, you’ll only see the pixels in it.

 As to the technical specs of the telescope itself, the aperture is everything as it determines the scope’s light-gathering ability – an 8-inch telescope will be able to observe a Moon crater that is half as large as a lunar crater visible to a 4-inch scope.
-The 8-inch will further gather four times as much light as the 4-inches.
+The 8-inch will further gather four times as much light as the 4-inch.
 Therefore, if you observe a faint galaxy, your target will be four times brighter with the larger scope.

 But before you splurge on a telescope with a large aperture – and ‘larger’ usually means more expensive – you should give some thought to how much storage space you have and how you are planning to transport your telescope to different locations in case your suburban residential location is not ideal for stargazing.